austta/austta.org.au/membnews.md

 Please note, links in member news are not maintained in general, they remain as a record of what was sent to members.

+## February 2021

+### Changing Networks

+With only a few weeks between the deadlines for the January and February mailouts, there is no more ATA news to report for the February Members’ News.
+Thus, I will do some commentary for this Members’ News.
+I hope this is of interest.

+Looking at Metropolitan Transport Trust Perth, Bus and Ferry Guides dated September 1971 and September 1972 you can see changes to Perth to Morley via William St services.
+In 1971, the William St corridor was served by routes 60 (Morley), 61, 62 & 63 (North of Morley) and 56 (Lockridge).
+In September 1972, the Morley Bus Station opened, and the network was reconfigured with 60 Perth-Morley (High Frequency All Stops) and new 66 Perth-Morley (Peak Hour Express), whilst 56, 61, 62 and 63 became feeder services.
+This has been a continuing pattern in Australia and New Zealand over the last fifty years.

+As Canberra developed transport hubs were developed in the CBD, Woden, Belconnen and Tuggeranong.
+Prior to 1999, the high frequency route 333 required passengers to change at an interchange.
+Since 1999, network refinements meant buses continued through interchanges into outer suburbs to provide a one-seat journey from the CBD.
+This continues in the current Canberra network.

+This principle of high frequency services with accompanying hub and spoke bus networks has been promoted by American transit consultant Jarrett Walker.
+We see this in Sydney’s new Lower North Shore and Northern Beaches network, effective 20 December 2020, with 244 City-Chowder Bay, 245 City-Balmoral, 247 City-Mosman Junction and 430 City-Taronga Zoo being combined into high frequency 100 QVB-Taronga Zoo.
+Chowder Bay is served by new 111 from South Mosman Wharf via Mosman Junction.
+Balmoral is served by new 114 from Royal North Shore Hospital.

+From 2016 to 2018, network reviews across Auckland progressively introduced a high frequency network.
+This implementation was successful with local buses feeding high frequency trains and buses.
+Many lengthy bus routes were replaced by a faster train connecting with a short local bus journey.
+In 2018, a frequent bus network was implemented in Central Wellington, New Zealand.
+This resulted in passengers travelling on what was previously a relatively short route having to change to reach the CBD.
+In 2020, these changes were reversed with passengers preferring an hourly frequency with no need to change, to a half-hourly frequency with a change.

+<p style="text-align:right">Hilaire Fraser, <president@timetable.org.au></p>

 ## January 2021

 ### The Year Ahead